-When used in regenerative therapy, stem cells are typically collected from the injured persons’s bone marrow of fat.
+When used in regenerative therapy, stem cells are typically collected from the injured persons’ bone marrow of fat.
 After the collection; the cells are then put in a centrifuge so that product is purified and concentrated.

 The required stem cells are then injected directly into the injured part, developing into healthy cells and healing the damaged body part.

-Exosome therapy is similar to stem cells treatment in that it uses the most potent part of the stem cell, the exosome from a donated source.
-The exosomes are either extracted from bone marrow or placenta.
+Exosome therapy is similar to stem cell treatment in that it uses the most potent part of the stem cell, the exosome from a donated source.
+The exosomes are either extracted from bone marrow or the placenta.
 Both stem cell and exosome therapies are effective, although exosome therapy promises a wider range of therapeutic options to include intravenous injections.

 PRP Regenerative Therapy

 PRP stands for Platelet Rich Plasma.
-The therapy is based on the concept that the plasma and platelets found in human blood can heal and repair the damaged body organs/tissues.
+The therapy is based on the concept that the plasma and platelets found in human blood can heal and repair damaged body organs/tissues.

 To make the platelet-rich plasma solution, the doctor draws blood from the patient and processes it to create a more concentrated solution with more plasma and platelets.
 The concentrated solution is then injected directly into the tendons, ligaments or joints .
-PRP solution is the most commonly used modality in sport medicine to repair sport-related injuries.
+PRP solution is the most commonly used modality in sports medicine to repair sport-related injuries.

 Prolotherapy involves the application of an irritant to the injury site.
 The irritant could be a numbing agent such as lidocaine or any other solution containing dextrose.
 The concept behind it is that the irritant will trigger the body to initiate the self-healing mechanism and alleviate pain in the connective tissues.